The Definitive Guide to NoSQL Databases

 A quick introduction to NoSQL databases, highlighting the key areas where traditional relational databases fall short, leads to the first takeaway:

-While relational databases offer consistency, they are not optimized for high performance in applications where massive data is stored and processed frequently.
+While relational databases offer consistency, they are not always optimized for applications that require storing and processing massive amounts of data across distributed systems.

-NoSQL databases gained a lot of popularity due to high performance, high scalability and ease of access; however, they still lack features that provide consistency and reliability.
-Fortunately, a number of NoSQL DBMSs address these challenges by offering new features to enhance scalability and reliability.
+NoSQL databases gained a lot of popularity due to high performance, high scalability, and ease of access.
+While consistency and reliability have historically been challenges for some NoSQL systems, a number of modern NoSQL DBMSs address these concerns by offering new features to enhance consistency and reliability.

 Not all NoSQL database systems perform better than relational databases.
 MongoDB and Cassandra have similar, and in most cases better, performance than relational databases in write and delete operations.
 There is no direct correlation between the store type and the performance of a NoSQL DBMS.
 NoSQL implementations undergo changes, so performance may vary.
 Therefore, performance measurements across database types in different studies should always be updated with the latest versions of database software in order for those numbers to be accurate.